NAB Logo

 As a direct result of the DOJ's narrow view of the media marketplace, broadcasters face strict limitations in acquiring stations and taking advantage of important economies of scale.

-Yet, broadcasters compete with them for local viewers and advertising dollars.
-Neither consumers nor advertisers believe that local TV stations are their only options for accessing video content or placing advertisements:
+• Yet, broadcasters compete with them for local viewers and advertising dollars.
+Neither consumers nor advertisers believe that local TV stations are their only options for accessing video content or placing advertisements:/li>

-According to estimates from eMarketer and BIA Advisory Services (BIA), the U.S. advertising revenues of Google alone were approximately double the combined ad revenues of all local TV and radio stations in the country in 2021.
-Borrell Associates reports that social media platforms, particularly Facebook, are among the most popular marketing vehicles for local advertisers.
+• According to estimates from eMarketer and BIA Advisory Services (BIA), the U.S. advertising revenues of Google alone were more than double the combined ad revenues of all local TV and radio stations in the country in 2024.

-Broadcast TV stations and pay-TV providers are both losing audiences to online options.
-Since its introduction in 2021, Nielsen's monthly TV and streaming snapshot called "The Gauge" has documented the steady increase of consumers' total time spent viewing streaming, at the expense of broadcast and cable.
-Netflix and YouTube in particular draw substantial portions of total viewing time.
+• Broadcast TV stations have lost and continue to lose audiences to online options.
+Nielsen’s monthly TV and streaming snapshot called "The Gauge" has documented the rapid increase of consumers' total time spent viewing streaming, at the direct expense of traditional linear television.
+Streaming now exceeds broadcast and cable/satellite viewing combined, with YouTube alone routinely garnering more than 12% of total TV viewing each month.

 The bottom line: